MariodotR/MarioMallea.github.io/_pages/about.md

 👨‍🎓 I studied mathematical engineering with my thesis on multimodal and adversarial recommender systems.

-🖥️ Currently, I'm studying a master's degree in computer science, as part of an image retrieval research group.
+🖥️ I have a master's degree in computer science, as part of an image retrieval research group.

 👉 I'm looking for a PHD program in machine/deep learning applied in any area such as RecSys, IR, NLP, CV, etc.